bigfix/developer.bigfix.com/site/reference/types/metabase-identifier.md

 # &lt;metabase identifier&gt; as string : string

-This is a Casting Operator that takes a &lt;metabase identifier&lt; type and returns a &lt;string&lt; type
+This is a Casting Operator that takes a &lt;metabase identifier&gt; type and returns a &lt;string&gt; type

 # &lt;metabase identifier&gt; = &lt;metabase identifier&gt; : boolean